StrutFit/AndroidSDK/README.md

 # StrutFit Button Android SDK
 SDK for StrutFit Android integration

-If you have any issues or suggested changes/improvements please email nish@strut.fit if how we have implemented the the library doesnt quite work for your organisation please let us know we are happy to discuss.
+If you have any issues or suggested changes/improvements please email nish@strut.fit.
+If we have implemented the the library doesnt quite work for your organisation please let us know we are happy to discuss.

 This code should be executed when a user visits the product display page.